10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Research and Development

-Three Months Ended September 30,Change Nine Months Ended September 30,Change
+Three Months Ended June 30,Change Six Months Ended June 30,Change

-Research and development expenses increased by $11.3 million, or 43%, from the three months ended September 30, 2022 compared to the three months ended September 30, 2023.
+Research and development expenses increased by $4.5 million, or 12%, from the three months ended June 30, 2023 compared to the three months ended June 30, 2024.
 Research and development expenses reflect the continued growth in program execution, platform development, forward integration, and investment in partnered and internal programs, all of which contribute to increased capabilities and capacity of AbCellera's engine for antibody discovery and development.
-The increase includes a $5.5 million increase in compensation-related expenses consistent with the increase in headcount and a $5.8 million increase in facilities, supplies and services expenditure consistent with the overall growth of the Company.
+Of the total increase, $1.8 million is attributable to compensation-related expenses and $2.7 million is attributable to facilities, supplies and services expenditure consistent with the overall growth of the Company.

-Research and development expenses increased by $47.4 million, or 60%, from the nine months ended September 30, 2022 compared to the nine months ended September 30, 2023.
+Research and development expenses decreased by $8.9 million, or (10)%, from the six months ended June 30, 2023 compared to the six months ended June 30, 2024.
 Research and development expenses reflect the continued growth in program execution, platform development, forward integration, and investment in partnered and internal programs, all of which contribute to increased capabilities and capacity of AbCellera's engine for antibody discovery and development.
-Approximately $21.6 million of the increase is related to a specific one time investment in co-development and internal programs in the first quarter of 2023.
-The remaining increase includes a $12.7 million increase in compensation-related expenses consistent with the increase in headcount and a $12.9 million increase in facilities, supplies and services expenditure consistent with the overall growth of the Company.
+The decrease is attributable to specific one-time investments in co-development and internal programs of approximately $20.0 million made in the first quarter of 2023.
+The overall decrease was partially offset by an increase of $5.6 million in compensation-related expenses and a $5.5 million increase in facilities, supplies and services expenditure consistent with the overall growth of the Company.

 21